- This page is designed to

 for an Administrator or Full Instructor to use GDP's Course Manager to:

-expiring codes, Proficiency codes, and Placement Tests for new
+Courtesy Access, Proficiency codes, and Placement Tests.

 - Consider posting